Conferences & Events

-The ADRF Network and Georgetown University’s Massive Data Institute are hosting the second annual ADRF Network Research Conference on November 13 & 14, 2018 in Washington, DC.
+The ADRF Network and Georgetown University’s Massive Data Institute hosted the second annual ADRF Network Research Conference on November 13 & 14, 2018 in Washington, DC.

-The 2018 conference builds on last year’s successful inaugural event which drew nearly 150 participants from academia, government, the private sector, think tanks, and other organizations to advance administrative data use in social science research.
-This year, the conference program has been expanded to two full days and will focus on innovation in administrative data for social science.
-The conference will serve as a forum to share ground-breaking work and promote interdisciplinary and cross-sector dialogue that will shape the future of the social sciences.
+The 2018 conference built on the previous year’s successful inaugural event which drew nearly 150 participants from academia, government, the private sector, think tanks, and other organizations to advance administrative data use in social science research.
+The conference program was expanded to two full days and focused on innovation in administrative data for social science.
+The conference served as a forum to share ground-breaking work and promote interdisciplinary and cross-sector dialogue that will shape the future of the social sciences.

 Conference Tracks and Topics

-The conference includes three tracks with the following topics:
+The conference included three tracks with the following topics: